Generations of Women

 Self-Determination & Self-Actualization

-Each woman and girl should have the freedom to develop her own identity, take pride in both her cultural heritage and personal accomplishments, and choose the best path for herself.
+It is the right of each woman and girl to have the freedom to develop her own identity, take pride in both her cultural heritage and personal accomplishments, and choose the best path for herself.

 Art as a Powerful Tool for Healing & Learning

 WISE embraces the power of art to help immigrant and refugee girls and women to express themselves, be empowered, learn and heal; and strives to incorporate art exposure and activities into its core programming.